Modern Graphic Design

 4. Mentor or Be Mentored

-If you're just starting, find a mentor.
+If you're just starting out, consider finding a mentor.
 Many experienced designers are happy to share their knowledge.

 As you gain experience, consider mentoring others.
 Teaching is one of the best ways to solidify your knowledge.